We've got a bone to pick, babes.

-Not long ago, we found ourselves the midst of a group of newly-out, and not-yet-out women.
+We recently found ourselves with a group of newly out and some not-yet-out women.

-‘Out,’ if you’re not quite sure, is the term used when a LGBTQIA+ identified person has made their status known to family, friends, or colleagues – living openly, or partly openly as a gay, queer, pan, bi or trans person.
+If you are unsure, "out" is commonly used for someone who has made their LGBTQIA+ status known to family, friends, or colleagues.
+It's someone living openly or partly openly as lesbian, gay, queer, pan, bi, trans or non-binary.

-Also in the midst of this group happened to be a woman who has been out for a long time.
-Her lesbian identity is firmly established; her friends & family know about her sexual preferences, as do her boss and colleagues.
-She lives and works in a cosmopolitan city, surrounded by other LGBT-identifying people.
-One could argue that this makes her somewhat privileged – she is able to live her life in a way she feels is right for her.
+Anyway.
+Also amid this group was a woman with a firmly established lesbian identity.
+Her friends & family know about her sexual preferences, as do her boss and colleagues.
+She lives and works in London, surrounded by other lesbian friends.
+She is living her best life, and one could argue that this makes her somewhat privileged.

-Now, the woman in question had an excellent opportunity to be a source of information, sharing her knowledge of the hottest lez bars, cool communities and queer-friendly shops.
-She could have made a few new friends!
+Now, the woman in question had an excellent opportunity to be a source of information, sharing her knowledge of the hottest lez bars, communities and queer-friendly shops.
+She could have made some new friends!